 - Be truthful in your daily actions.
-This includes avoiding plagiarism and being honest in everything you do as a part of your job, including your work product, care documentation, time reporting and expense reports. - Be truthful when preparing or submitting a regulatory, accreditation or legal filing or certification or responding to an external inquiry on behalf of the organization. - Cooperate with regulators, accreditation bodies, law enforcement and external auditors. - Be truthful and cooperative when there is an inquiry or investigation led by someone in the organization, such as the Integrity and Compliance, Internal Audit or Law Departments. - Contact the Law Department immediately if, as a representative of the organization, you receive a summons, subpoena, inquiry or other communications from a court, law enforcement official, government agency or outside lawyer.
+This includes avoiding plagiarism and being honest in everything you do as part of your job, including your work product, and documentation. - Be truthful when preparing or submitting a regulatory, accreditation or legal filing or certification or responding to an external inquiry on behalf of the organization. - Cooperate with regulators, accreditation bodies, law enforcement and external auditors. - Be truthful and cooperative when there is an inquiry or investigation led by someone in the organization, such as integrity and compliance, internal audit or legal personnel. - Contact legal personnel immediately if, as a representative of the organization, you receive a summons, subpoena, inquiry or other communications from a court, law enforcement official, government agency or outside lawyer.